ibm-cloud-docs/vmwaresolutions/archiref/hcx-archi/hcx-archi-install-cfg-hybrid.md

 ## Prerequisites
 {: #hcx-archi-install-cfg-hybrid-prereq}

-* The HCX Manager must be installed on premises, and registered with a VCF/VCS HCX enabled cloud endpoint.
+* The HCX Manager must be installed on premises, and registered with a VCS HCX enabled cloud endpoint.
 * The target virtual data center must have sufficient resources.

 ## Configuration overview